A Century of Excellence

 Dohnányi Talks With Klaus Roy

-Click on the photograph of Christoph von Dohnányi to hear him talk about his impending move to Cleveland to begin his work as music director of the Orchestra.
+Hear Christoph von Dohnányi talk about his impending move to Cleveland to begin his work as music director of the Orchestra.
 This interview was taped in 1982.

 Youth Orchestra Is Formed

-Founded in 1986, the Cleveland Orchestra Youth Orchestra (COYO) has helped to develop and encourage the musical talents of young people from across the northeast Ohio region. read here
+Founded in 1986, the Cleveland Orchestra Youth Orchestra (COYO) has helped to develop and encourage the musical talents of young people from across the northeast Ohio region.
+Read and listen here

 Stay tuned for Part 3 of Soundwave in Winter 2018-19!